GeniusReferrals/GRAPIJavascriptClient/resources/doc/index.en.md

 Examples:
 ---------

-We have implemented severals examples to show you to utilize the client.
-Please check them out here [Integration examples](https://github.com/GeniusReferrals/GRAPIJavascriptClient/blob/master/tests/geniusreferrals-test.html)
+We have implemented severals examples to show you how to utilize the client.
+Please check them out here [Integration examples](https://github.com/GeniusReferrals/GRAPIJavascriptClient/blob/master/tests/geniusreferrals-test.html).

+For you to be able to test the examples you must substitute the parameters YOUR_USERNAME y YOUR_API_TOKEN on file [geniusreferrals-test.js](https://github.com/GeniusReferrals/GRAPIJavascriptClient/blob/master/tests/geniusreferrals-test.js) by the proper username and api token assigned to you on Genius Referrals platform.

 Reporting an issue or a feature request